Is period pain normal?

 The first result in Google will tell you that “period pain is common and a normal part of your menstrual cycle”.
 I would rephrase the sentence to say period pain is common, but it’s definitely not a normal symptom.
 You shouldn’t just resign yourself to suffering through it every month.

-Period pain, aka dysmenorrhoea (dysmenorrhea in American English), is a cramping sensation that can start just before menstruation, during bleeding, and even appear randomly during your cycle.
+Dysmenorrhoea (dysmenorrhea in American English), is a cramping sensation that can start just before menstruation, during bleeding, and even appear randomly during your cycle.
 Significant dysmenorrhoea is often a sign of endometriosis, and should never be ignored or brushed off as “normal”.

-Many young women present to their doctor with period pain and are prescribed the contraceptive pill.
+Many young women present to their doctor with menstrual pain and are prescribed the contraceptive pill.
 This may be effective at reducing pain, but is not a suitable option for women who don’t want to take hormone therapies or who are trying to conceive.

 How To Help